Gate9350/ds3pvphelper/README.md

 - Map hitbox visualizer - (I already have this)
 - Indicating frames regardless of the role of your character
 - Indicating other player's frame data (may only work partially)
-- Convert to assembly (maybe)
+- Convert to assembly (if flicker is removed this way)

 ### Known issues:
-- Colors flicker occasionally due to the way the game updates values.
-Technically the most accurate depiction of when flags are active or not.
+- Colors flicker occasionally either due to the way the values being read are updated or due to LUA, chances are it's LUA.
 - Allegedly the super armor indicator doesn't always work, like on some attacks that have super armor it wont recognize it idk tho cuz I gotta test that

 #### Changelog:
+###### v0.1a Changes
+- Tidied up dropdown lists + added colors
+- Removed keybind I left behind accidentally
+- Replaced initializer script with much neater/smaller version

-- v0.1 Released
+###### v0.1 Released